Electrux/OS-Stuff/best_fonts.md

 * IBM Plex Mono
 * Curie (Bold)

+**Note** all the following fonts are powerline compatible and look pretty good with it.

 * BigBlue_TerminalPlus Nerd Font Mono
 * Fantasque Sans Mono
 * Fira Code ( and its Nerd Font Mono variant )